 INTERIM AUTHORITY FOR SELECTION OF COMMANDERS AND CAPTAINS FOR CONTINUATION ON ACTIVE DUTY

-Section 3(p) of Pub.
-L. 88-130 authorized officers who failed of selection for continuation to request their discharge with severance pay computed in accordance with this section.
+Pub.
+L. 88-130, §3(p), Sept.
+24, 1963, 77 Stat.
+192, authorized officers who failed of selection for continuation to request their discharge with severance pay computed in accordance with this section.

 § 286a.
 Regular warrant officers: separation pay